 Where to stay in Melaka

 If you’re arriving from Cameron Highlands you’ll likely arrive late.
 We recommend booking into a great location, so you can step straight into the culture that is Melaka.
-There are a host of places to stay in Melaka – here’s our pick of the luxury places to stay in Melaka, mid-range places to stay in Melaka, and budget accommodation in Melaka.
+There are a host of places to stay in Melaka – here’s our pick of the luxury places to stay in Melaka, mid-range places to stay in Melaka, and budget accommodations in Melaka.

 The Majestic Malacca Hotel, Melaka: The Majestic Malacca Hotel is found in the best-rated area in Melaka right by the riverbanks.
 This five-star hotel in Melaka has rooms with floor-to-ceiling windows, a four-poster bed, a seating area, air-conditioning, a desk, a private bathroom with a bathtub and a shower, free WiFi, and a flat-screen TV.
 This luxury Melaka hotel also has a casual dining experience at The Mansion which serves a variety of cuisines.
 The Gin O’Clock bar not only serves drinks but also allows you to try your hand at mixing your own gin-based cocktails.
 The Majestic Malacca Hotel is the perfect luxury hotel to stay at when in Melaka.
 Check room rates at Malacca’s Majestic Hotel here.

 Imperial Heritage Hotel, Melaka: The Imperial Heritage Hotel is found in Jalan Merdeka in Melaka, surrounded by Melaka’s top attractions, and historical sites.
 The rooms at Melaka’s Imperial Heritage Hotel are equipped with air-conditioning, a flat-screen TV with satellite channels, a desk, black-out curtains, a coffee/tea maker, an in-room safe, and a private bathroom with a shower.
 There are different Asian cuisines served at their Salt & Sugar Restaurant, amazing breakfast at Cheng Ho Café, and a relaxing break at the London Bus Café.
-This mid-range Melaka hotel also has a Himalayan Crystal Salt room, and a gym.
+This mid-range Melaka hotel also has a Himalayan Crystal Salt room and a gym.
 If you’re looking for an excellent mid-range Melaka hotel, then the Imperial Heritage Hotel is a fantastic place to stay in Melaka.
 See rates and availability here.

 The Nines Hotel, Melaka: The Nines Hotel is situated right at the heart of Melaka, conveniently nearby fantastic restaurants, hip cafes and bars, cool shops, and Melaka’s top attractions.
 This budget Melaka hotel has rooms with air-conditioning, flat-screen TV, a mini-fridge, a safety deposit box, a desk, a fitted wardrobe, an iron/iron board, and a private bathroom with a hairdryer.
 This budget hotel in Melaka also has a cafeteria, an air-conditioned shared lounge, and free WiFi.
 The Nines Hotel in Melaka is a great budget-friendly option with super service in Melaka.
 Want to read more reviews and check rooms and availability at the Nines Hotel?
 Check them out here.